RefrosJob/enefit-backend-assignment/README.md

 Within the container Gradle can be used to build and start the Application with
 <code>java/enefit_backend_assignment/EnefitBackendAssignmentApplication.java</code> root reference.

-The Application *SHOULD* default to forwarding port 8080 through the devcontainer, but in case it does and you can't connect you might also work on Debian/Ubuntu based Linux repo and you have <code>ufw</code> enabled.
+The Application *SHOULD* default to forwarding port 8080 through the devcontainer, but in case it doesn't and you can't connect you might also work on Debian/Ubuntu based Linux repo and you have <code>ufw</code> enabled.

 You can turn it off by writing <code>sudo ufw disable</code> but I would suggest looking up the manual and allowing